Programs envisioned for the Mission Center

 Social and spiritual programs

 What follows is a summary list of potential ideas that emerged after the initial 2019 St. Ignatius discernment process and subsequent talks with Loyola, its departments and the Jesuit community.
+Those ideas have been refined during the Renew My Church process, subsequent discussions following the closure of St. Ignatius Parish and the work of the Ignatian Mission Center after a Renew My Church committee charged with discussing the mission center idea was disbanded.
 What the mission center would actually do would depend on community and volunteer priorities, whether there is a physical location for the mission center (e.g., the St. Ignatius campus or another place) and funding.
-We will work to prioritize the aims and programs of the mission center, see what the Catholic community is most interested in pursuing and begin to work with those outside the local Catholic community who would be interested particularly in the mission’s corporal works.
+We endeavor to work to prioritize the aims of the mission center, see what the Catholic community is most interested in pursuing and begin to work with those outside the local Catholic community who would be interested particularly in the mission’s corporal works.

 The possible programs are of two primary types, focusing broadly on spiritual works on the one hand and corporal works on the other.
 When members of St. Ignatius were surveyed during the 2019 discernment process, the top priority for programs among Spanish-speaking parishioners was youth programming of various types that could include events in the gym and auditorium; the Ignatian Mission Center currently does not have a plan or the resources to purchase or manage the former St. Ignatius school buildings.
+We are, instead, concentrating on keeping the food pantry running while we refine plans to make the church and rectory buildings a resource for the community.
 In the Renew My Church process, the continued operation of the food pantry was often mentioned as a goal.
+Because other social services would be best built around the food pantry, and the IMC saw a dire need in the neighborhood, we made re-establishing the food pantry our first priority as a nonprofit.
+We are now building on the pantry’s work and success.

 Corporal Works

-1. Affiliated Ministries: The rectory adjacent to the church building could be made available for Jesuit-related programs (e.g. Ignatian Volunteer Corps, Ignatian Spirituality Project), parish-related ministries and/or other compatible non-profit organizations.
+1. Affiliated Ministries: The office space could be made available for parish-related ministries and other compatible non-profit organizations.
 We are working with our architects to renovate the residential part of the rectory as a transitional housing program for Spanish-speaking women who are victims of domestic violence, modelled on an existing program, House of Peace.
 House of Peace is a 20-year-old program based in Waukegan; there is no similar program on the North Side for Spanish-speaking families.

 2. Community Counseling and Immigrant/Refugee Services including Loyola Community & Family Services (LCFS) and other counseling programs.